nurlanvalizada/NLBInjecto/README.md

 2. Open the solution in Visual Studio or JetBrains Rider.
 3. Build the project.
 You’re set to include this library in your application.

-*(Alternatively, once I publish this as a NuGet package, I will add instructions here.
-Probably it will be like `dotnet add package NlbInjecto`.)*
+*(Alternatively, it is available as a NuGet package.
+You can add it to your projects like this `dotnet add package NLBInjecto`.)*

 ---